-The default setting is MIDI channel 1 for both registers.
-Use a sub function to change the MIDI channel settings of both registers.

-- To change the settings of the MIDI channels for the upper and lower step registers, please - first press and hold the "Function" key (LED lights up), then press "Start/Stop" key while "Function" is still held down. - Select the desired MIDI channel for the upper step register by turning the Clock control while both "Function" and "Start/Stop" keys are still held down.
-The number of step LEDs lit up will indicate the channel-number (1 16). - To change the setting of the MIDI channel for the lower step register, please turn the Clock control while both "Function" and "Start/Stop" keys are still held down.
-Again, the number of step LEDs lit up will indicate the channel-number (1 16). - To exit the function, simply release "Function" and "Start/Stop" keys.
+- The default setting is MIDI channel 1 for both registers. - To change the setting of the MIDI channel for the upper step register, please - first press and hold the "Function" key, then press the "Start/Stop" key while "Function" is still held down. - Select the desired MIDI channel by turning the Clock control.
+The number of step LEDs lit up will indicate the channel number (1 - 16). - To change the setting of the MIDI channel for the lower step register, please - first press and hold the "Function" key, then press the" Reset" key while "Function" is still held down. - Select the desired MIDI channel by turning the Clock control.
+The number of step LEDs lit up will indicate the channel number (1 - 16).